Linear-in-temperature conductance in two-dimensional electron fluids

-Next, we describe an analytic approach that allows to evaluate $\Gamma(k)$ and derive the super FL scaling given in Eq.\eqref{eq:G_vs_T}.
-It is instructive to first discuss an artificial case when all $\gamma_m$ take identical values $\gamma_m=\gamma$ ($m>1$) with no even/odd asymmetry.
+Next, we present an analytic approach that allows to evaluate $\Gamma(k)$ and derive the $T$-linear and $k^{-5/3}$ scaling for super FL given in Eq.\eqref{eq:G_vs_T}.
+We first briefly consider an artificial case when all $\gamma_m$ take identical values $\gamma_m=\gamma$ ($m>1$) with no even/odd asymmetry.
 In this case evaluating the continued fraction yields $\sigma(k)$ of the form in Eq.\eqref{eq:sigma_transverse} with $\Gamma(k)=( \gamma+\sqrt{\gamma^2+4z^2})/2$.
 In the long-wavelength limit $kv_F\ll\gamma$, the term $4z^2$ under the square root can be ignored, giving a result identical to that found from Stokes hydrodynamics, $ \sigma(k)= D/\lp \gamma_p+z/\gamma\rp $.
-This quantity features $T^2$ scaling at $\gamma_p=0$, Eq.\eqref{eq:sigma_Stokes}.
+This quantity features a $T^2$ scaling at $\gamma_p=0$, Eq.\eqref{eq:sigma_Stokes}.